vincenzorusso12/BallShooter/README.md

 # BallShooter
-A Unity3D ball shooting game, scripts made using C#
+A Unity3D ball shooting game, C# scripting.

 1. Use arrow keys to move left or right